domivillacis/Bikesharing/README.md

 As we can see in our viz, in the month of August, 2,344,224 people used the app, which is not only a high number, but also means that using a bike was much more useful than taking the subway for many users in NYC.

-Of this number, about 1.5 million users are men, a little over half a million are women, and we also have "unknown" customers who did not fill out that information but they are a little over 200k.
+Of this number, about 1.5 million users are men, a little over half a million are women, and we also have "unknown" customers who didn't fill out that field in the form but are a little over 200k.

-A very important and useful piece of information for our finding is that at least 85% of all customers are subscribed to this service, which means that people who live, visit or spend time in the city center are very supportive of this idea.
+One very important fact that we found is that at least 85% of all customers are subscribed to this service, which means that people who live, visit or spend time in the city center are very supportive of this idea.

 Now, I'll walk you through some important findings.

 ### Checkout Times for Users

-In this viz, we can see that some users had very short trip durations around 12, 1 and 2am.
-Of course, those are not popular hours to use the bike sharing app.
-If we change the filter from 10 am to 4pm, we'll see the difference in trip durantion.
+In this viz we can see that the duration of the trip that some users made between 12, 1 and 2 am was very short.
+Of course, those hours are not that popular to use the bike sharing app.
+If we change the filter from 10 am to 4 pm, we'll see the difference in the duration of the trip.

 <img width="1539" alt="users" src="https://user-images.githubusercontent.com/112814924/211099096-01498ef7-b20a-4b43-8cb3-21b9170da6bb.png">

 ### Checkout Times by Gender

 As I mentioned earlier, the majority of Citi Bike subscribers are male riders and this viz allows us to see what the ride duration was by gender by hour.
-Typically the most popular times to use this service are during the day or during peak hours (7-9am ot 4-7pm)
+Typically the most popular times to use this service are during the day or during peak hours (7-9am to 4-7pm)

 <img width="1539" alt="gender" src="https://user-images.githubusercontent.com/112814924/211099106-953c6b77-41af-4946-ba69-f9699aa6d0e4.png">